The oxygen-gut dysbiosis connection

 A microbial signature of gut dysbiosis: low abundance of butyrate producers and an expansion of facultative anaerobes

-For now, we’re going to switch gears a bit.
 The term “gut dysbiosis” generally refers to an altered state of the gut microbiota, often associated with disease.
 In the last decade, advanced sequencing techniques have allowed us to characterize gut dysbiosis in hundreds of different diseases.
-While there are virtually infinite states of the gut microbiota that could be considered dysbiosis, there do seem to be a few patterns that are most frequently associated with disease.
+While there are countless microbial patterns that could be considered dysbiotic, a few consistent trends emerge.

 “Perhaps the most consistent and robust ecological pattern observed during gut dysbiosis is an expansion of facultative anaerobic bacteria belonging to the phylum Proteobacteria.”
 3

-Proteobacteria is one of five major bacterial phyla that are commonly found in the human gut.
-It includes a wide variety of genera, including Escherichia, Shigella, Salmonella, Helicobacter, Vibrio, Yersinia, Pseudomonas, Campylobacter, and Desulfovibrio.
-Most of these are considered opportunistic pathogens – microbes that are harmless at low abundance, in the context of a balanced ecosystem, but quickly expand and cause issues when the environment becomes particularly suitable for their growth.
+Proteobacteria is one of the five major bacterial phyla in the human gut— Escherichia, Shigella, Salmonella, Helicobacter, Vibrio, Yersinia, Pseudomonas, Campylobacter, and Desulfovibrio—many of which are considered opportunistic pathogens.
+These microbes are generally harmless at low abundance but can become problematic when the gut environment shifts in their favor.

-One environmental factor that leads to a rapid expansion of Proteobacteria is – you guessed it – oxygen.
+One environmental factor that leads to a rapid expansion of Proteobacteria is oxygen leakage.
 Most Proteobacteria are facultative anaerobes, meaning they can survive and reproduce in the presence of oxygen.
-This gives them a significant competitive advantage over beneficial obligate anaerobes in an environment that contains oxygen.
+This gives them a significant advantage over beneficial obligate anaerobes when oxygen levels rise.

-Notably, the expansion of Proteobacteria is almost always accompanied by a reduction in the abundance of butyrate-producing bacteria.
-This pattern – high Proteobacteria and low butyrate-producers – is a microbial signature of dysbiosis and has been associated with a number of chronic diseases, including:
+Notably, the expansion of Proteobacteria is almost always accompanied by a decline in butyrate-producing bacteria – a microbial signature of dysbiosis.
+This pattern has been linked to numerous chronic conditions, including:

 - Inflammatory bowel disease4